PRESS KIT

 Kambuyu Marimba plays music with its roots in the traditional Shona songs and rhythms of Zimbabwe.

 The ensemble instruments include 7 marimbas: 3 sopranos, 2 tenors, 1 baritone and 1 bass.
-The marimbas are accompanied by hosho, or gourd rattles, singing, clapping and drums.
+The marimbas are often accompanied by hosho (gourd rattles), singing, clapping and drums.

 Kambuyu”, a Shona word for “Bugs”, plays happy, percussive music—very rhythmic and driving—meant for dancing.
 In most songs, one of the soprano marimbas plays the lead melody, while the other instruments provide curious counter-rhythms and chords.
 The music is infectious.